lcardsvr/leaflet-challenge/README.md

 Part 2: Gather and Plot Tectonic Plate Data and plot it on top of the Earthquake Visualisation

-## Bar Chart
+## Part 1

-The bar chart was created by taking a slice and reversing the data that matches a Test Subject ID number.
-The initial value is the first ID in the Array.
-The visualization matches the requirement.
+The data from the last week thorugh the link "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson".
+Each point has displays the information for each EarthQuake which include Location, Date of occurrence, Magnitude, Latitude, Longitude and depth.
+The radius of each point relates to the magnitude of each event and the color to the depth.
+The color pallete used was taken from https://colorbrewer2.org/#type=sequential&scheme=RdPu&n=6

-## Bubble Chart
+## Part 2

-The bubble chart was created by taking all the sample data that matches a Test Subject ID number.
-The initial value is the first ID in the Array.
-The visualization matches the requirement.

-## Metadata and Deployment

-Metadata initialises without error.
-The Metadata updates when a new sample is selected.
-The App was successfully Deployed to Github Pages.
+In addition to the visualisations in Part 1, the tectonic plate information from "https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json" was included.

 ## Submission

-1. Submitted and available in GitHub under https://github.com/lcardsvr/belly-button-challenge
+1. Submitted and available in GitHub under https://github.com/lcardsvr/leaflet-challenge

+2. Code for Leaflet Part-1 available under https://github.com/lcardsvr/leaflet-challenge/tree/main/Leaflet-Part-1

+3. Code for Leaflet Part-2 available under https://github.com/lcardsvr/leaflet-challenge/tree/main/Leaflet-Part-2

-2. Github Page for submission available under https://lcardsvr.github.io./
+4. Github Page for submission available under https://lcardsvr.github.io/leaflet-challenge/ which presents the code related to Leaflet Part 2.